Waitlist & Priority System

 Why can’t my second child take a space that was filled by their sibling?

-Although siblings of children already enrolled have a higher priority, we do work off a waitlist that is based on date of application; someone on the list who also has a sibling enrolled may have a date of application that is prior to yours.
+Although siblings of children already enrolled have a higher priority, we do work off a waitlist that is based on date of application and priority status; someone on the list who also has a sibling enrolled may have a date of application that is prior to yours.

 Do students get priority over staff?